AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Structured approval workflows that enforce threshold logic programmatically - rather than relying on human memory and routing decisions - remove that inconsistency.
 The hierarchy becomes a system behaviour rather than an aspiration.

-How do industrial SMBs typically structure approval hierarchies for accounts payable in Australia?
+How do industrial businesses structure approval hierarchies for large invoice volumes?